Create a tag

 Don't fire in debug mode in Piwik PRO

-10. In Flight dates, set the date and time when the tag is fired.
+10. In Flight dates, set the date and time when the tag will fire.

 Flight dates in Piwik PRO